Important Safety Information

 If you are running out of gas…

-Serious safety hazards could occur including fire or explosion can result.
-So don’t run out of gas.
+Serious safety hazards, including fire or explosion, can result.
+So, don’t run out of gas.

 - If your propane tank runs out of gas, any pilot lights on your appliances will go out.
 This can be extremely dangerous.